slate-io/swagger-spec-validator/README.md

 ```

 ### Travis CI
-Copy or refer to the [`.travis.yml`](https://github.com/slate-io/swagger-spec-validator/blob/master/.travis.yml) file into the root of the repository containing Swagger specifications.
-The directory containing your Swagger specifications should resemble the following structure:
+Copy the [`.travis.yml`](https://github.com/slate-io/swagger-spec-validator/blob/master/.travis.yml) file into the root of the repository containing your Swagger specifications.
+Your project repository directory structure resemble the following structure:

 ```
 .